Iris acutiloba subsp. lineolata: Description

-The stem holds 1 terminal (top of stem) flower, blooming between April, and May, or May to June, or between June to August.
+The stem holds 1 terminal (top of stem) flower, blooming between April, and May, or May to June, or between June and August.

 The flower is very similar in shape and shade to Iris acutiloba, it can be described as looking like a bat that has cross bred with a zebra.

 The pale flowers, are 5–9 cm in diameter, come in shades of white, cream, light yellow, or creamy white.
 They have veining that is purple or brown, or grey, or black.
 The climate and soil type, can have an influence on the shade of the flowers, so that they can vary in the wild.
 Some forms of have creamy or yellow markings or veining.

 Like other irises, it has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.
 The falls are oblong, or pointed, and lanceolate shaped, and can be 4–7 cm long, and 2.5 cm wide.
 They have a single dark purple, dark purple-brown, or black signal patch in the centre of the falls.
 In the middle of the falls, it also has a row of short hairs called the 'beard', which are yellow tipped with brown, dark brown, black. or dark purple.
 The upright standards are obovate to oblanceolate, up to 5–8 cm long and up to 4 cm wide.
 They can have a slight beard on the claw (the part of the petal closest to the stem).
 But both falls and standards can be variable (in the wild), in shade, and also the position of the falls can vary, between horizontal and reflexed.
 It has style branch that is short, and chocolate brown coloured.
 It has yellow, brown-purple, or brown anthers, and dirty yellow pollen.
 The perianth tube can be to 4–7 cm long.

 After the iris has flowered, between June and July, it produces a capsule, that is elliptical-oblong, or cylindric, and 5–6 cm long.